beamkeerati/DRL-HW2/README.md

 To train SARSA algorithm, leave the code as is and run the `train_sarsa.py` file in the terminal instead.

-To train, either use `train.py` or `train_sarsa.py` in the code below.
+Otherwise, either use `train.py` or `train_sarsa.py` in the code below.
 ```bash
 python scripts/RL_Algorithm/train.py --task Stabilize-Isaac-Cartpole-v0
 ```

-Run this code in a seperate window to log the training result.
+With the same directory, run this code in a seperate window to log the training result.
 ```bash
 python -m tensorboard.main --logdir logs/sb3/Stabilize-Isaac-Cartpole-v0
 ```